IT-LAB-UAI/Documentation/Cisco/README.md

 > 💡**Note:** If the router has an enable password and you do not know it, consult Cisco's official documentation to perform a password recovery or manual factory reset.

-## ⏭️Skipping Initial Configuration Dialog
+## ⏭️ Skipping Initial Configuration Dialog

 After the router reloads, you'll be prompted with the following message: